+Many organizations provide publications and services focused on the prevention of discrimination and hate crimes in our communities.
 The following is a partial list of reports and organizations designed to serve as an informational service only.
-Listing here is not an endorcement of the organization or its web page content.
+Listing here is not an endorsement of the organization or its web page content.

 American-Arab Anti-Discrimination Committee